grafana/grafana/docs/sources/administration/reports.md

 > Only available in Grafana v6.4+

-With Reports you can generate PDF:s using any of your Dashboards and have them sent out to interested parties on a regular schedule.
+With Reports you can generate PDFs of any of your Dashboards and have them sent out to interested parties on a schedule.

+{{< docs-imagebox img="/img/docs/enterprise/reports_list.png" max-width="500px" class="docs-image--no-shadow" >}}

 ## Dashboard as a Report